Class 9 Exam > Class 9 Notes > Science Class 9 > NCERT Solutions: Structure of the Atom

 Q1.
 On the basis of Thomson's model of an atom, explain how the atom is neutral as a whole.

-Ans: According to Thomson’s model, an atom consists of a sphere of positive charge and the electrons are embedded into it in such a way to give the most stable electrostatic arrangement.
+Ans: According to Thomson's model, an atom is made up of a sphere of positive charge with electrons embedded within it.
+This arrangement is designed to create a stable electrostatic balance.

-This model explains the neutrality of the atom because an equal number of electrons and positively charged particles are embedded together.
+• The atom is neutral because it contains an equal number of electrons and positively charged particles.

 Thomson`s Model of an atomThomson's Model of an atom